FionaJuanY/RAG-powered-Domain-Specific-Time-Sensitive-Application/readme.md

 **- Runing the application**

-Step 1: Create a conda environment and activate the environment conda create -n your_ environment conda activate your_ environment
+**Step 1:** Create a conda environment and activate the environment conda create -n your_ environment conda activate your_ environment

-Step 2: Install necessary packages conda install pip pip install -r requirements.txt python -m spacy download en_core_web_sm
+**Step 2:** Install necessary packages conda install pip pip install -r requirements.txt python -m spacy download en_core_web_sm

-Step 3: execute “streamlit run scripts.py”
+**Step 3:** execute “streamlit run scripts.py”

+**Evaluation**

-**Evaluation:** The evaluation was based on question-context-answer triplets for Apple’s Annual Earnings Report 2022. (https://huggingface.co/datasets/lighthouzai/finqabench) Different context length strategies were applied and results were compared.
+The evaluation was based on question-context-answer triplets for Apple’s Annual Earnings Report 2022. (https://huggingface.co/datasets/lighthouzai/finqabench) Different context length strategies were applied and results were compared.

 Specifically, generated answers were evaluation based on the semantic similarity to the ground truth, and the results are as follows: